 Unfortunately, though, a lot of wannabe writing pros are unprepared when they decide to take the plunge and go freelance.
 Here, 5 ways to know that it’s time to say sayonara to the Schedule C and start sending out your resume.

 1. You’re on the verge of bankruptcy and your basic needs aren’t being met.

-You don’t have two nickels to rub together and are in dire straits!
+You don’t have two nickels to rub together…and you’re in dire straits!
 But you think freelance writing will net you fast, fast cash.

 There’s a reason you’ve never seen a late-night infomercial or a back-pages ad in Popular Mechanics touting this profession as a get-rich-quick scheme.
 Not only does it take skill and hard work, but it’s one of the worst jobs to have if you’re already living paycheck to paycheck.

 Unlike a job with an employer, you can’t count on a weekly or bi-weekly shot in the bank account.
 (One high-profile newspaper once took seven months to get a check out to me, and many freelancers have horror stories of never getting payment from shuttered mags and deadbeat publishers.)

 Let’s not forget that the old adage “It takes money to make money” applies here too.
 You’re not sitting around in a safari jacket scrawling your next magnum opus with an affordable feather pen, are you?
 At the very least you need a reliable computer, internet connection, and phone to function as a business.
 It’s hard to focus on an interview when can’t pay the bill for the cell phone you’re conducting it on.

 And “basic needs” are more than food, water, and those two proverbial nickels.
 Do you have health insurance?
 Are you contributing to a self-employed retirement plan or IRA?
 Do you have an emergency fund to cover those times when you, too, might wait seven months for a check to come in?

 If your basic needs aren’t being met, you may want to consider seeking out employment until you’re over the hump.